theoladune/AIVC-Seminar/text/script.md

 ---

-In order to achieve different rates, we provide 7 pre-trained models, which allows to obtain a rate from a few kilobits per second to a few megabits per second.
+In order to achieve different rates, we provide 7 pre-trained models, which allow to obtain a rate from a few kilobits per second to a few megabits per second.

 ---